nezaboodka/reactronic/README.md

 computed, the result is cached and is reused until source fields `name` and `email` are changed.
-Once source fields changed, `contact` result becomes obsolete, thus causing execution of depending reactive process `printContact`.
-When function of reactive process `printContact` runs it reads `contact` and causes its re-computation.
+Once source fields changed, `contact` result becomes obsolete, thus causing execution of depending reactive function `printContact`.
+When function of reactive function `printContact` runs it reads `contact` and causes its re-computation.